What is the average cost of owning a pet vs the average cost of pet insurance over their lifetime?

-A pet insurance policy can cover a portion of your pet’s surgery costs if it’s an eligible illness or injury –so long as it’s not required due to any pre-existing conditions.
+A pet insurance policy can cover a portion of your pet’s surgery costs if it’s an eligible illness or injury – as long as it is not a pre-existing condition or an exclusion.

 It’s important to check your pet insurance provider’s relevant Policy Booklet so you know what is and isn’t covered.

 It’s also important to speak with your provider to understand any necessary waiting periods.
-For example: the Accidental injury cover typically starts as soon as your policy commences.
-This means there’s no waiting period and your animal is covered immediately.
+For example: Accidental injury cover typically starts from 11:59pm on the day your policy commences and covers you for a range of specified accidental injuries.

 Should I consider getting pet insurance for my dog?